Code-Institute-Submissions/Chilli-Growers/README.md

 ## How the project works

-The project is designed to be a single scrolling page, with the use or a navbar that it stuck to the top to allow ease when moving around.
+The project is designed to be a single scrolling page, with the use of a navbar that is stuck to the top to allow ease when moving around.
-On larger screen there is padding to all sections so content looks more centralized.
+On larger screens there is padding to all sections so that the content looks more centralized.

 On smaller screen sizes the navbar collapes into a toggle button which can be used to show and hide each navbar link for easier movement around the page.
 In addition, the reasons section changes from 4 elements in a single row to 2 elements per row on smaller screens.
-Similarly on smaller screens 2 of the chillies are hidden and the layout becomes a single element per row to avoid filling the page too much and images from scaling down too much.
+Similarly, on smaller screens 2 of the chillies are hidden and the layout becomes a single element per row to avoid filling the page too much and the images from scaling down too much.

 # Deployment